worldbank/wb-reproducible-research-repository/guidance_note_wb.md

 3. **Synthetic Data**
    Authors provide fake but structurally similar data in the public package.
    The reviewer verifies the package with the actual data through one of the secure methods above, and additionally verifies that the package runs with the synthetic data.
 The published version of the package includes the synthetic data, so users can interact directly with the code.

+4. **Pre-computed outputs**
+Authors provide pre-computed outputs (tables/figures and intermediate artifacts) accompanied by code and SHA256 checksums to enable integrity checks.

+5. **Containerized environments**
+    Authors provide a containerized environment (e.g., Docker/Apptainer), or deterministic compiled binaries with source escrow (source shared upon journal acceptance or after embargo).

+The verification report will specify the pathway used.

 ### Exemptions
 Exemptions apply to literature reviews, theoretical papers, and qualitative research.
 Any other exemption must be approved by the author’s manager.